IBM/Simplify-Mainframe-application-deployments-using-Ansible/README.md

 ## Next Steps

+- Automated generation of [./group_vars/deploy_vars.yml](./group_vars/deploy_vars.yml) from the build process to deploy only the modified components
+- Streamline the backup process.
+It must be named and tracked and stored to allow for rollback at any time in the future.
+Backup process can be implemented by integrating with SCMs or Binary repositories used.
+Implement a full tracking mechanism for all deployments to understand what is deployed into which environments.
+- Streamline the rollback process by integrating with SCMs or Binary repositories used.
+- The Ansible tasks mentioned in here can be achieved in multiple ways using Ansible and integrating with different tools and technologies.
+Explore more on Ansible.
-Watch out this space for new Ansible collections for z/OS - [Ansible Galaxy](https://galaxy.ansible.com/search?deprecated=false&keywords=zos&order_by=-relevance&page=1).
+- Watch out this space for new Ansible collections for z/OS - [Ansible Galaxy](https://galaxy.ansible.com/search?deprecated=false&keywords=zos&order_by=-relevance&page=1).

 ## License